Anirban Mukhopadhyay

-Anirban Mukhopadhyay is a marketing scholar associated with the Hong Kong University of Science and Technology.
+Anirban Mukhopadhyay is a consumer psychologist and marketing scholar associated with the Bayes Business School and formerly the Hong Kong University of Science and Technology.
 He was Editor-in-Chief of the Journal of Consumer Psychology from 2018 to 2020 and Co-Editor in 2016 and 2017.
 At HKUST, he served as Associate Provost (Teaching & Learning) from 2020-22 and Associate Dean of the School of Business and Management from 2015-20.